The new rules for the UK, during the Covid-19 pandemic, call for collective responsibility in reducing the transmission rates.

 Step 3: Don’t share the sriracha!

 The sharing of objects can spread the coronavirus, therefore, condiments should not be shared.
-A great excuse for me to keep my favorite sriracha to myself.
+A great excuse for me to keep my favourite sriracha to myself.

 Instead, the host should go for small packages such that each guest picks one for his or her use.